phalpern/WG21-halpern/noop_constructor_destructor.md

 ---------------

-A noop constructor is useful any time the bits that compose an object are arranged externally.
+A noop constructor is useful any time the bits that compose an object are arranged outside of the object's constructor.
 A carefully-designed data structure can be written straight to disk and read back again:

     // Type that uses relative pointers and is designed for storage on disk class record { ... };